**What is the Hamilton Anxiety Rating Scale?**

 The indicators are further expounded in the evaluation.
 Each item briefly stated specific examples or descriptions of the feeling or observation.

-The HAM-A is typically administered at the beginning of therapy to assess the patient’s status before receiving assistance.
-The test is then administered again to see if the treatment has made a difference following a course of therapy.
+The HAM-A is typically administered at the beginning of therapy to assess the patient's status before receiving assistance.
+The test is then administered again to see if the treatment has made a difference to physical and psychological symptoms following a course of therapy.

 This template may be administered through printed material or digital software.
 To get a copy of the anxiety scale, click the "Download PDF Template" button or access it through Carepatron's template library.

-Explain the process to administration to the patient or client and set proper expectations.
+Explain the process to the patient or client and set proper expectations.
 Ensure that they pledge honesty and are truthful about their behavior.
-Ensure that they truly understand the point of the assessment.
+Ensure that they truly understand the point of the assessment and how to go about rating themselves.

 If you are using Carepatron, you don't have to worry about storage.
 The health compliance software is a cloud-based company where your documents are securely stored and properly organized.
 If you decide to document it through print, it is best to collate it in a folder.
 This survey may be helpful in comparative analysis or for future evaluation to measure progress.